cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/tutorial/02-fitting.md

 (TFile *) 0x563c69a68d90
 ```

-Of course, you can explore this file, if you want, using all the tools you learn in the ROOT pre-exercise.
-This file contains ntuples that were obtained using procedures similar to the ones you have been learning in this workshop.
+Of course, you can explore this file if you want using all the tools you learn in the ROOT.
+This file contains datas that were obtained using procedures the main tag and probe code.

 !!!
 Note
     In the following plots, remember that the units of the x axis are in GeV/c.